jimbobbennett/pi-hat-cam/README.md

 ## Download the video

 By creating short videos it helps ensure the videos are uploaded, but this is not the best for watching later.
 It would be easier if there was a way to reassemble the video.
-The `video_downloader.py` file has code to do this.
+The `video_downloader.py` file in the `downloader` folder has code to do this.

 This file needs a `.env` file set up the same as the main app, with the `BLOB_CONNECTION_STRING` value set.
 There are other values you can configure from the default, and this are listed in the code.